Fedder type criteria for quasi-$F$-splitting I: Introduction

-Here, let us recall a criterion for $F$-splitting, famous as \textit{Fedder's criterion}.
+Now, let us recall a criterion for $F$-splitting, famous as \textit{Fedder's criterion} (\cite{Fedder}).
 This criterion asserts that, for a hypersurface $\{f=0\} \subseteq \P^n_{[x_0:\cdots:x_n]}$, the $F$-splitting of the hypersurface is equivalent to $f^{p-1} \notin (x^p_0,\ldots,x^p_n)$.
 Using this criterion, we can easily confirm whether a given Calabi-Yau hypersurface is of Artin-Mazur height one.

-On the other hand, Calabi-Yau varieties behave pathologically especially when the Artin-Mazur heights are infinite, rather than when the Artin-Mazur heights are greater than one.
+On the other hand, Calabi-Yau varieties behave pathologically, especially when the Artin-Mazur heights are infinite, rather than when the Artin-Mazur heights are greater than one.
 Based on this fact, Yobuko introduced the notion of a \textit{quasi-$F$-splitting}, a generalization of that of $F$-splitting, which distinguishes whether the Artin-Mazur heights of Calabi-Yau varieties are infinite or not.
 He defined the \emph{quasi-$F$-split height $\sht(X)$} of a scheme $X$ of positive characteristic by the infimum number $n>0$ such that there exists a $W_n\sO_X$-module homomorphism $\phi$ which makes the following diagram commutative

-where $R$ is the restriction map and $F$ is the Frobenius map (see Notations and Terminologies for the detail).
+where $R$ is the restriction map and $F$ is the Frobenius map (see {\cred Subsection \ref{subsec:Witt vectors} for details}).
 Furthermore, we say that $X$ is \emph{quasi-$F$-split} if and only if the quasi-$F$-split height $\sht(X)$ is finite.
 We note that $X$ is $F$-split if and only if $\sht(X)=1$, and therefore quasi-$F$-splitting is a generalization of $F$-splitting.
-Yobuko \cite[Theorem 4.5]{Yobuko19} proved that the $F$-splitting height coincides with the Artin-Mazur height for Calabi-Yau varieties.
+Yobuko \cite[Theorem 4.5]{Yobuko19} proved that the quasi-$F$-split height coincides with the Artin-Mazur height for Calabi-Yau varieties.
 In particular, the quasi-$F$-splitting property distinguishes whether the Artin-Mazur height of Calabi-Yau varieties are infinite as desired.

-Quasi-$F$-splitting is a good generalization even if it is not limited to Calabi-Yau varieties.
+Here, it is worth mentioning that quasi-$F$-splitting is a good generalization even if it is not limited to Calabi-Yau varieties.
 Indeed, quasi-$F$-split varieties have remarkable properties similar to those of $F$-split varieties; the Kodaira vanishing theorem holds on them (\cite{Yobuko2}, \cite{nakkajima2021degenerations}), and every quasi-$F$-split variety lifts to $W_2(k)$ (\cite{Yobuko19}, \cite{AZ21}).